 Ten Top Tips for Regulatory Compliance

-Scratch the surface of nearly any regulatory disciplinary notice regardless of asset class and you’re likely to find three key words: “failure to supervise.”
+When you scratch the surface of nearly any regulatory disciplinary notice regardless of asset class you’re likely to find three key words: “failure to supervise.”
 Whether it is Rule 432 at the CME Group, FINRA Rule 3110/20 or Cboe Rule 4.24, a key component to most disciplinary actions is an admonition and sanction relating to some type of failure to supervise (FTS), normally as it relates to existing policies and procedures.
+Broadly, effective supervision requires firms to “establish and maintain a system to supervise the activities of each associated person that is reasonably designed to achieve compliance” with relevant rules and laws.

 Today, any firm that trades or facilitates trading either as a broker or market center needs a comprehensive set of written supervisory procedures (WSPs) regardless of the regulatory structure and asset class(es) in which they operate.
-This, however, is not where the process ends.
+This makes compliance with government and exchange regulations that much easier for firms.
+However, this is not where the process ends.
 In order to make sure the WSPs are working as designed, supervisory control policies and procedures (SCPs) need to established and executed.
 Not only do SCPs test to see if the WSPs are working accurately and correctly, but they also provide information about any gaps in processes.
-This is particularly true as more and more technology from AI to automation is employed: SCPs are indispensable in maintaining a well run compliance organization and avoiding the expensive FTS.
+This is particularly true as more and more technology from AI to automation is employed: SCPs are indispensable in maintaining a well-run compliance organization and avoiding an expensive FTS.

 Ten things to consider when designing and implementing SCPs: